William Penn Patrick: Political career

-Patrick sought out the Republican nomination for governor of California, in 1966.
-Patrick alleged that a pollster, Mervin Field, had accepted money to influence a poll in the campaign.
+In February 1966, the California pollster Mervin Field reported a 1% vote intention for Patrick.
+Patrick accused Field of taking a $16,000 bribe to slant the polls.
 Mervin Field sued Patrick for libel, for damages of US$4 million, and was awarded US$300,000.

-Patrick later lost the nomination, to Ronald Reagan.
+Patrick finished in 4th place in the primary election with 1.87% of the vote and lost the nomination to Ronald Reagan.
+Patrick paid a total of $327,000 for his campaign and got 38,792 votes (against 1,385,550 for Reagan).
 The New Republic described Patrick's campaign strategy as that of "out-Reaganing Ronald Reagan".
 In 1967, Patrick formed a fundraising group to run for Thomas Kuchel's Senate seat.
 Patrick was later nominated for Vice President of the United States, in 1967, by the California Theocratic Party.
 The Los Angeles Times referred to Patrick as the "strangest politician".
 He was mainly popular among ultraconservative and ultra right political circles in California.